hemerajs/hemera/README.md

 #### Create a plugin

-If you want to create a plugin which should be `require`
+If you want to create a plugin which can be required and passed to the `use` function.

 ```js
 exports.plugin = function myPlugin (options) {